 - DEST screening (Dyslexia Early Screening Test) is undertaken at the end of the Reception Year for all children.
 The screen is a useful tool to identify areas of weakness which may lead to difficulties with learning to read and spell.
-Those children who are identified by DEST as being at risk of having difficulties with reading, follow either the Anima Phonics intervention or the Direct Phonics Intervention Programme in Year 1 and Year 2 for as long as it is necessary and effective. - Assessments at the start of SEND intervention programmes the majority of the intervention programmes begin with an assessment phase, to validate that the programme is appropriate for the chid's needs and/or to position the pupil at the correct stage of the programme. - Screening for behavioural and social communication difficulties the school maintains and utilises a range of screening tools tailored to particular needs.
-These are normally based on programme materials or training, or input from external agencies (e.g. Educational Psychologists or The Primary Behaviour Support Team).
-These assessments are completed in order to identify areas of difficulty so that the right interventions can be effectively used and to provide information to specialists, not to diagnose any particular difficulty; this is always done by specialists. - Formal assessments by external agencies the school regularly requests assessments and screenings to be undertaken by external agencies, such as Educational Psychologists or Speech and Language Therapists. - The school nurse screens pupils in Year R for vision and hearing difficulties.
+Those children who are identified by DEST as being at risk of having difficulties with reading, follow either the Anima Phonics intervention or the Direct Phonics Intervention Programme in Yr1 and Yr2 for as long as it is necessary and effective. - Assessments at the start of SEND intervention programmes the majority of the intervention programmes begin with an assessment phase, to validate that the programme is appropriate for the chid's needs and/or to position the pupil at the correct stage of the programme. - Screening for behavioural and social communication difficulties the school maintains and utilises a range of screening tools tailored to particular needs.
+These are normally based on programme materials or training, or input from external agencies (e.g. Educational Psychologists or The Behaviour Support Team).
+These assessments are completed in order to identify areas of difficulty so that the right interventions can be effectively used and to provide information to specialists, not to diagnose any particular difficulty; this is always done by specialists. - Formal assessments by external agencies the school regularly requests assessments and screenings to be undertaken by external agencies, such as Educational Psychologists or Speech and Language Therapists. - The school nurse screens pupils in YrR for vision and hearing difficulties. - Language Link to test for receptive language difficulties all children screened in Year 1 during the Autumn Term.